Agent memory system review

 Use this type for a code-grounded review of an external agent memory, knowledge, or context-engineering system, comparing it against commonplace.

-A reachable GitHub repository is required.
+A local source directory with readable code is required.
 This type captures what the reviewed system actually does, not what it claims.
 If the system is only documented via a paper, README, or blog post without accessible source code, use a source-only note instead.
-Abandoned repos are acceptable if the code is still readable.
+Abandoned code is acceptable if the directory is still readable.

 Required Inputs